Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 #4352, b.
 27 January 1757, d.
 1818

-Relationship=2nd great-grandson of Thomas Greathead.
+2nd great-grandson of Thomas Greathead

 Appears on charts:

-Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 Henry Francis Greathead

-Henry (Francis) Greathead was baptised on 27 January 1757 Henry and his brother John were baptised together.1 He was the son of John Greathead and Mary Rainsden.
-He married Catherine Wood, daughter of John Wood, on 25 March 1786 in St Hildas, South Shields, Durham, England.1,2,4 Henry built the first purpose-built lifeboat in 1789.
-By 1800 he had made thirty more and did much to propagate lifeboat use.1 In the Hull Packet of 11 September 1804 it is reported that Henry received from the King of Prussia a very elegant gold chain and medal, accompanied with a letter from that Monarch stating his high sense of value of his invention of the lifeboat.
-A lifeboat was sent some time ago by Mr Greathead to Swinemunde by order of the King of Prussia.5 His wife Catherine died on 1814 in Limehouse, London, England.1,6 He died in 1818 in Stepney, London, England.7 He was buried on 21 November 1818 in St. Anne's Church, Limehouse, London, England, Henry is simply ‘Henry Greathead’ in the parish registers recording his marriage and baptisms of his children, in the contemporary publications detailing his life and/or lifeboat and in Parliamentary papers relating to grants of money in recognition of the invention.
+The 11th Original was paid for by the people of Redcar who named it “the Zetland”.
+In its 78 years service from 1802, the Zetland saved more than 500 souls from the sea, and it is now the prize exhibit in the Redcar lifeboat museum – it is the oldest lifeboat in the world.4 In the Hull Packet of 11 September 1804 and Carlisle Journal, 22 September1804 it is reported that Henry received from the King of Prussia a very elegant gold chain and medal, accompanied with a letter from that Monarch stating his high sense of value of his invention of the lifeboat.
+A lifeboat was sent some time ago by Mr Greathead to Swinemunde by order of the King of Prussia.6 His wife Catherine died on 1814 in Limehouse, London, England.1,7 Sadly, Henry himself ran into heavy financial seas and, despite his windfall from the government, he died in a debtors’ prison in London in 1818.8,4 Henry was buried on 21 November 1818 in St Anne's, Limehouse, London, England, Henry is simply ‘Henry Greathead’ in the parish registers recording his marriage and baptisms of his children, in the contemporary publications detailing his life and/or lifeboat and in Parliamentary papers relating to grants of money in recognition of the invention.
 However the second name, Francis only appears in the burial register of St Anne’s, Limehouse.
-From the date of the burial, the fact that his wife Catherine was buried there and the association of both Henry (senior) and Henry (junior) with the area it must be the right burial, but why the addition of the name Francis?1,8,7
+From the date of the burial, the fact that his wife Catherine was buried there and the association of both Henry (senior) and Henry (junior) with the area it must be the right burial, but why the addition of the name Francis?1,9,8

 Children of Henry (Francis) Greathead and Catherine Wood